 Know your focus

 Never consider that brands with grand color schemes happened by accident.
-They have taken several attempts and logics to come by.
+They have taken several attempts and logic to come by.
 The logo designer of Coca-Cola, Richard Branson, says that he chose the vibrant red color in contrast with white to encourage the customers to be as bold.
 It was also in line with the business model of Coca-Cola, which has to pose the brand as energetic and sporty.
 Knowing your focus and developing a color palette upon it is a good idea.

 Every color has significant psychological implications.
 Attach your brand identity with those colors which speak for your ideology and immediately connect with your target audience.
 All the best site designs and logo colors make use of this psychology of colors.
 The blue color symbolizes intelligence and progress, and is, therefore, used in most of the tech companies’ logos, from HP to Facebook.
 Similarly, to put forth a calming vibe, you can use pastel shades.
 To give out an exciting feeling, use a bold color like yellow or orange.